tiffanyhan/backend-swiss_tournament_implementation/README.md

 - now that you're logged in, navigate back to the project directory in your new Vagrant environment using the command: 'cd /vagrant'
-- now you can cd back into the 'tournament' project directory
+- cd back into the 'tournament' project directory

-- open up a command line prompt for postgresql by typing the command: 'psql'
 - run the SQL commands in the file 'tournament.sql' inside the postgresql command line prompt by typing the command:
   'psql -f tournament.sql'